ReinhartSulaiman/R.-Abdullah-Reinhart-Sulaiman---Data-Analytics-Portfolio/README.md

     - This is the [part one](https://public.tableau.com/views/W9W10_SEP23_R_AbdullahReinhart_Sulaiman_intermediate_2/Dashboard2?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) of the two dashboards.
 This dashboard is filled with scorecards, simple statistics of the game sales performance, and a map representing the statistics of customer bases locations.
     - This is the [part two](https://public.tableau.com/views/W9W10_SEP23_R_AbdullahReinhart_Sulaiman_intermediate_2/Dashboard2?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) of the two dashboards.
 This dashboard is filled with dual axis-line chart to represent growth over time and customer behavior across small groupings of customers.

+# Project Based Analysis
+With these skillsets, one must be able to put the skillsets into practice.
+This is my proof of work.
+  - [An analysis of a case study](https://colab.research.google.com/drive/1rXe9kt3BZalKydsaFTcEmJKAWpoxcX8v?usp=sharing), in which I act as a data analyst of a market research company, to analyze the dataset of the e-commerce industry of a whole nation (Pakistan, using an actual public dataset) of a certain time range.
+The goal of the analysis is to understand how to increase revenue of those companies, by using datasets filled with data from multiple companies, and provide a comprehensive analysis, which then I offer insights and recommendations generated from the analysis.